 Bank operates over a full 360 degree range allowing limited use of the horizon for aerobatics, providing maximum published roll, pitch and yaw rates are not exceeded.
 Maximum rates under normal operation are approximately 165 degrees per second, valid for all three axis simultaneously.
 Depending on conditions maximum rates may reach 180 degrees/second.
-Pitch angles may be utilized up to about 85 degrees (up or down).
-However, greater attitude errors may result at higher angles of pitch.
-At +/- 90 degrees (i.e. straight up or down) the system is undefined, very similar to the "gimbal lock" problem of a mechanical gyroscope.
-However, unlike the mechanical gyroscope, the attitude errors will correct themselves once you fly straight and level again.
 No caging of the electronic gyro system is required during excessive maneuvering or aerobatics, unlike systems based on mechanical gyros.
 Simply right the horizon when you are done or let the horizon right itself which will happen during straight and level flight.

-The A/C-1 menu system in Horizon or Bank & Turn Mode
+The A/C-3 menu system in Horizon or Bank & Turn Mode

 Press the Menu key to enter the menu.
-The Menu key is the center button.
+The Menu key is the left-most button.
 You can move forward and backwards in the menu by using the + and - keys.
-To change or select a menu item, move the highlight to the desired item and then press the Menu key.
+To change or select a menu item, move the highlight to the desired item and then press the Select key.
 To end an edit or function, press the Menu key again.